taichi-dev/soft2d-for-unity/Docs/English/Trigger.md

     public uint is_removed;
 }
 ```
 - `id`: The internal ID of the particle in Soft2D.
-The ID of the particle does not change with the increase or decrease of particles.
+The ID of a particle is persistent during the whole simulation.
 - `position`: The current position of the particle.
 - `velocity`: The current velocity of the particle.
 - `tag`: The tag of the particle.
-- `is_remove`: Indicates whether the particle has been removed.
-A value greater than 0 indicates that the particle has been removed.
+- `is_remove`: Indicates whether the particle will be removed (before the next step).
+A value greater than 0 indicates that the particle will be removed.
 This value defaults to 0.

 ### Writing Callback Functions
 If you want to operate on a single particle, you need to get the array position of the current particle information and convert it to an `S2Particle` structure: